awsdocs/amazon-cloudfront-developer-guide/doc_source/header-caching.md

 ### Configuring CloudFront to Respect Cross\-Origin Resource Sharing \(CORS\) Settings<a name="header-caching-web-cors"></a>

-If you enabled cross\-origin resource sharing \(CORS\) on an Amazon S3 bucket or a custom origin, you ust choose specific headers to forward, to respect the CORS settings\.
+If you have enabled cross\-origin resource sharing \(CORS\) on an Amazon S3 bucket or a custom origin, you must choose specific headers to forward, to respect the CORS settings\.
 The headers that you must forward differ depending on the origin \(Amazon S3 or custom\) and whether you want to cache `OPTIONS` responses\.

 **Amazon S3**
 + If you want `OPTIONS` responses to be cached, do the following:
   + Choose the options for default cache behavior settings that enable caching for `OPTIONS` responses\.
   + Configure CloudFront to forward the following headers: `Origin`, `Access-Control-Request-Headers`, and `Access-Control-Request-Method`\.
-+ When you don't want `OPTIONS` responses to be cached, configure CloudFront to forward just the `Origin` header together with any other headers required by your origin\.
++ If you don't want `OPTIONS` responses to be cached, configure CloudFront to forward the `Origin` header, together with any other headers required by your origin\.

 **Custom origins** – Forward the `Origin` header along with any other headers required by your origin\.